gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 5. The proximity of the keywords from the original query to each other.
 6. The N-gram overlap between the passage and the question;

-### Ranking candidate answers approach
+### Ranking candidate answers approaches

-* Part-of-Speech Tagging , Parsing,  Named Entity Extraction, Determining Semantic Relations •Dictionaries
+* Part-of-Speech Tagging , Parsing,  Named Entity Extraction, Determining Semantic Relations, Dictionaries

 ### Microsoft AskMSR